 Research Paper and Presentation: A further requirement is a research paper, an original analysis of a body of data using one or more of the discussed theoretical perspectives to elucidate spatial concepts and experiences.
 The data must emphasize material phenomena-meaningful land forms, structures, artifact patterns, artistic representations, natural and cultural features-rather than discourse or direct observation, although the latter may be used as secondary sources of information from historical documents, participant observation, or justified analogy.
-Paper topics must be pre-approved by mid-semester.
-An inclass professional quality powerpoint oral presentation (15 minutes) is required together with the final paper.
+Paper topics must be pre-approved by Week 8, with a brief presentation to the class on that day.
+An in-class professional quality powerpoint oral presentation (15 minutes) is required together with the final paper.
 The paper should be in the format of a publishable article (c.
 8000 words of text), double-spaced, 12 point font, for a journal such as American Anthropologist, OR the content section of a grant submission (to NSF, NEH) for students lacking a finished analysis.
-The paper is due noon on Apr 26.
+The paper is due noon on Apr 24.